step-security/harden-runner/README.md

 ### Actions Runner Controller (ARC) Runners

-- ARC Harden Runner uses eBPF
+- ARC Harden Runner daemonset uses eBPF
 - You can find more details in this blog post: https://www.stepsecurity.io/blog/introducing-harden-runner-for-kubernetes-based-self-hosted-actions-runners
 - ARC Harden Runner is NOT open source.